amusecode/TRES/README.md

 python TRES.py --M1 1.33 --M2 1.06 --M3 0.0046 --Ain 26.35 --Aout 3012.9 --Ein 0.3 --Eout 0.1 -i 1.7 -T 11000  --no_stop_at_mass_transfer -f 'testRun_2.hdf'
 ```

+## TRES with MESA

+TRES can now be run with MESA as stellar code.
+To do so, you simply need to switch option 'USE_MESA_AS_STELLAR_CODE' in TRES_options.py to True.
+In this case, we also advise to switch to True 'GET_GYRATION_RADIUS_FROM_STELLAR_CODE' and 'GET_AMC_FROM_STELLAR_CODE'.
+These physical quantities are in this case obtained directly from the structure of the star.

+If you want to change settings within MESA, this can be done in AMUSE through "particles.set_control('name_of_control', value)".
+For TRES, we provide the script MESA_setup.py which already sets a few MESA controls.
+The choice of input physics was made in order to be the closest to the SeBa defaults.
+More details can be found in Sciarini et al. 2025 (in prep.).

+The list of MESA controls can be found in https://github.com/MESAHub/mesa/blob/r15140/star/defaults/controls.defaults.

 ## Understanding the TRES output